 In November of 2007, guitar innovator Paul Reed Smith visited the shop to help celebrate its silver anniversary.
 After an exciting day of questions and answers, receiving lines, autographs and handshakes, he presented Dave Rogers with a very special gift…a PRS one-of-a-kind guitar that he had personally made.

 Today, Dave’s Guitar Shop is a bustling retail hub, staffed with over a dozen dedicated employees, technicians and sales consultants.
-Ever present within the walls is Dave himself, the life and blood of the shop, always willing to talk guitars, always willing to say thanks to a customer.
+Ever present within the walls is Dave himself, the life and blood of the shop, always willing to talk guitars and say thanks to a customer.
 It was his vision and passion for guitars that brought DGS to the present and it’s his vision that will see it through the next twenty-five years.
 Dave’s Guitar Shop invites you to come and see…and be…part of its history.